rapid7/insightconnect-workflows/workflows/Enrich_CVE_with_Recorded_Future_from_Slack/help.md

 *This workflow will only trigger in the channel specified in the ChatOps workflow steps.*

-To run the workflow, send a message to the specified Slack channel starting with the command `@Rapid7 InsightConnect enrich-cve` and then provide the CVE ID of the vulnerability you would like to get more details on.
+To run the workflow, send a message to the specified Slack channel starting with the command `@Rapid7 InsightConnect enrich-cve` and then provide the CVE ID, in upper or lowercase format, of the vulnerability you would like to get more details on.

 Your chat bot will reply to the message thread when the workflow completes.